radiosilence/python-nginx/README.md

 TODO
 ----

-Much more to come on querying and manipulation of config.
+* Much more to come on querying and manipulation of config.
+* Support for retaining comments.